Travis May: Early life

-May was born in North Carolina and grew up in Cary.
-He attended Cary Academy, graduating in 2005.
+May was born in Cary, North Carolina, in 1987.
+He grew up in Cary and attended Cary Academy, graduating in 2005.
 While in high school, he was a member of a four-person team that won the mid-Atlantic regional and competed in the 2005 National Economics Challenge.

-May attended Harvard College, graduating in 2009 with degrees in economics and marketing, Magna cum laude.
+May attended Harvard College, graduating in 2009 with degrees in economics and mathematics, magna cum laude.
 During his freshman year, he co-founded the Harvard Entrepreneurial Forum.
 When he was a sophomore, he created the website IvyAdmits.com, which featured examples of successful college application essays from Ivy League students.
 Later, he co-founded the i3 The Harvard College Innovation Challenge, a student startup competition, which continues annually with support from the Technology and Entrepreneurship Center at Harvard.